JessBMagana/Bioinformatics-and-Genome-Annotation-Class/README.md

 # Bioinformatics-and-Genome-Annotation-Class
-Class into bioinformatics and genome annotation using Python.
+A San Francisco State University course on bioinformatics and genome annotation using Python (Biol 638/738).

-This repository holds all of the lessons obtained in this class.
+This repository holds all of the lessons in the course.

 Lab01:
 This is the first lesson.
 This lesson includes four python scripts that